 The bulging peninsula at the west end of the bay (just south of the Old Town) is known as Las Playas, home to the famous cliff-divers (at “La Quebrada”) and smaller beaches such as Playa Caletilla and Playa Caleta.
 To the north lies the more rustic beach town of Pie de la Cuesta; to the south beyond Las Brisas lies the smaller bay of Puerto Marqués and the posher resorts of Punta Diamante and Playa Diamante.
 Finally, beyond here (some 30km from central Acapulco) lies the sleepy beach town of Barra Vieja.

 What are the best beaches in Acapulco?

-For far fewer people and wilder beaches, head for Pie de la Cuesta, where you can ride horses along the sand or just rent a deckchair and enjoy sensational sunsets.
+For far fewer people and wilder beaches, head for Pie de la Cuesta, where horse rides along the sand are available, or just rent a deckchair and enjoy sensational sunsets.
 To the south, Playa de Barra Vieja is similarly undeveloped and wild.

 Where should I stay in Acapulco?

 First timers to Acapulco should aim for anywhere along the main bay (the “Zona Dorada” along the Costera).
 There are hotels in all price ranges here.
 There are some good options in Las Playas but it’s a little cut off from the main action here, and beach options are limited.
 The bigger, more expensive resorts of Diamante are excellent, but are really outside the city proper – Pie de la Cuesta and Barra Vieja are even further away and staying here offers a totally different experience, only worthwhile for those seeking peace and quiet with just one or two day-trips into the city.

 What are the best things to do in Acapulco?